 In this era of Internet and Smartphone, youngsters aren’t afraid to ditch the traditional job offers.
 Startups seem to entice them more!
 For most of them, it’s always a bumpy ride and the biggest hurdle to overcome is office space.
 Startup founders always prefer to set up their offices that are easy to locate, commute and create positive vibes.
 But it’s never a cake walk considering the tight budget and other business priorities.
-And, when it’s going to be London’s Shoreditch district it’s next to impossible for most of the startups.
-London Shoreditch district is an expensive place for startups to operate, according to Knight Frank who compared the office costs of 600 sqft office spaces required for startups across the globe.
+And, when it’s going to be London’s Shoreditch district, it’s next to impossible for most of the startups.
+London Shoreditch district is one of the expensive cities for startups to operate, according to Knight Frank who compared the office costs of 600 sqft office spaces required for startups across the globe.

 To lease and to fit out a 600 sqft office in Shoreditch district, London, a startup coughs up nearly $5,500 per month, while the cost goes down to $5,100 monthly if a startup chooses to operate from Brooklyn, New York.

 Interestingly, these are not the places where some of the top tech giants are running from.
 Microsoft and Amazon, for example, have a large presence in the South Lake Union in Seattle where the cost for setting up an office is just $2,800 per month.

 Silicon Dock in Dublin and The Domain in Austin also offer great value for money for startups, where the office rent is as low as $4,000 and $3,000 per month, respectively.